maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 1.8.3

 <!-- TOC --><a name="call-system-and-sys"></a>
-### `CALL`, `SYSTEM` and `SYS`
+### `CALL` *aexp*[,*aexp*...], `SYSTEM` and `SYS`

-`CALL` and `SYSTEM` are two of the common ways that BASIC interpreters allowed machine language code to be called from a BASIC program.
-This was often used to access operating system routines and sound and graphics commands. `SYS` is a common abbreviation.
-All three are supported in RetroBASIC, but they perform no action.
+`CALL` and `SYSTEM` are two of the common ways that BASIC interpreters supported machine language code being called from a BASIC program.
+This was often used to access operating system routines and sound and graphics commands.
+The required *aexp* represents a memory address where execution should begin.
+The machine language code is expected to call that platform's equivalent of a `RETURN` at the end of the code.
+When these are encountered in RetroBASIC, they perform no action.

+In some dialects, `CALL` is also used to run user-written subroutines in BASIC.
+The difference between `CALL` and `GOSUB` is that the `CALL`ed routine is referenced by name, not a line number.
+This is paired with another statement keyword that indicates the start of the named routine, like `SUB` or `FUNCTION`.
+This variation of `CALL` is not (currently) supported in RetroBASIC.

+#### Variations:

+Most platforms used `CALL`, the notable exception being Commodore BASIC which used `SYS`, which they took from BASIC-PLUS on the DEC-10.
+Sperry Univac System/9 also used `SYS`.
+The Dragon-32 used `EXEC`.

+The Color Genie required the address to be passed in hex format.
+This is supported for all numbers in RetroBASIC, and will work "naturally."

+Some dialects allowed parameters to be passed in after the address.
+Amstrad CPC allowed a single parameter, BBC BASIC allowed a list.

+Later IBM PC dialects used `SYSTEM` as an alias for `BYE`, exiting to the DOS shell.

 #### See also: